miriamkw/GluPredKit/README.md

 ./install.sh
 ```

-Make sure that the virtual environment `bgp-evaluation` is activated before you proceed.
-If not, call `source bgp-evaluation/bin/activate`.
+Make sure that the virtual environment `glupredkit_venv` is activated before you proceed.
+If not, call `source glupredkit_venv/bin/activate`.